gitops-tech/gitops-tech.github.io/index.md

 When you are using a microservices architecture, you probably want to keep each service in its own repository.

 GitOps can also handle such a use case.
-You can always just set up multiple CI pipelines that update the environment repository.
+You can always just set up multiple build pipelines that update the environment repository.
 From there on the regular automated GitOps workflow kicks in and deploys all parts of your application.

 ![Multiple applications and environments](images/multiple.png)

 Managing multiple environments with GitOps can be done by just using separate branches in the environment repository.
-You can set up the operator or the CD pipeline to react to changes on one branch by deploying to the production environment and another to deploy to staging.
+You can set up the operator or the deployment pipeline to react to changes on one branch by deploying to the production environment and another to deploy to staging.

 ## FAQ